syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-OCR/Working-with-OCR.md

 Download the language packages from the following link.
 [https://github.com/tesseract-ocr/tessdata](https://github.com/tesseract-ocr/tessdata)

-N> From 16.1.0.24 OCR is not a part of Essential Studio and is available as a separate package (OCR Processor) under the Add-On section in the following link.
+N> From 16.1.0.24 OCR is not a part of Essential Studio&reg; and is available as a separate package (OCR Processor) under the Add-On section in the following link.
 [https://www.syncfusion.com/downloads/latest-version](https://www.syncfusion.com/downloads/latest-version)

 ### Prerequisites for Linux